Guidelines for Using PowerPoint in Your Presentations

 When requiring students to complement their speech content with PowerPoint slides, it became clear that the students needed some guidelines about PowerPoint presentations.
 As a result, I’ve created a set of guidelines to help you use PowerPoint effectively.

-8. In summary, play with, experiment, enjoy PowerPoint and practice giving it using different formats.
-Every speech is different, so what’s right for one speech, speaker and audience amy not be the best for another.
+- In summary, play with, experiment, enjoy PowerPoint and practice giving it using different formats.
+Every speech is different, so what’s right for one speech, speaker and audience may not be the best for another.

 If you have any questions, ask your instructor or contact the Speaking Center at 654-1347.